 If a domain name resolves to several addresses, all of them will be used in a round-robin fashion.
 In addition, an address can be specified as a server group.
-If a group is used, you cannot specify the port with it; instead, specify the port for each server within the group individually.

 The address can also be specified using variables:

 '''

 proxy_pass $upstream;

 '''